eliataylor/studies/src/sorting/README.md

 # TypeScript Sorting Algorithms

-This repository contains implementations of various sorting algorithms in TypeScript, along with utilities for testing and comparing their performance.
+This repository contains implementations of various sorting algorithms in TypeScript, along with a unified framework for testing and comparing their performance.

 ## Installation